CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 The filter is a change in the source, so it forces to re-render all the layers and widgets that uses the same source.

-The map apply the filters via buildQueryFilters function that apply the current filters of the source.
+The map apply the filters via buildQueryFilters function that applies the current filters of the source.